-The Lessard-Sams Outdoor Heritage Council (LSOHC) is charged with making annual appropriation recommendations from the Outdoor Heritage Fund (OHF) to the Minnesota Legislature.
-Through this Call for Funding Requests, the Council is seeking habitat programs or projects to recommend for funding.

-The Council currently estimates approximately \$100 million will be available for appropriation recommendations from the Outdoor Heritage Fund (OHF) in fiscal year 2017 (July 1, 2016-June 30, 2017).
-This estimate may be revised after November, 2015.
+The Lessard-Sams Outdoor Heritage Council (LSOHC) is charged with making annual recommendations to the Minnesota Legislature for appropriations from the Outdoor Heritage Fund (OHF).
+The council currently estimates approximately \$100 million will be available for appropriation recommendations from the OHF in fiscal year 2018 (July 1, 2017 - June 30, 2018).
+This estimate may be revised after November, 2016.
 The Call for Funding Request is open to all who want to apply.

-Successful applicants will:
+Successful applicants must: